The Double Refuge ❤️ Three Little Words

 Keats’s poetry has also inspired musicians like Bryan Ferry, who was once asked about his use of Fitzgerald’s title Tender is the Night, at which point Ferry tactfully reminded the interviewer that the original source of the phrase was John Keats.

-My point here — going back to The Hiker — is that Keats doesn’t lack the capacity to describe Nature in all its richness and awe.
-But in his poem about Ben Nevis he foregoes the awesome Manfred and Faust possibilities of surveying all of Nature.
-Instead, he clouds his vision and shrinks himself into a poor witless elf.
+My point here (going back to The Hiker painting above) is that Keats is able to describe Nature in all its richness and awe, yet in his poem on Ben Nevis he doesn’t.
+He foregoes the awesome Manfred and Faust possibilities of surveying Nature from a god-like perspective.
+Instead, he points to the mist that clouds his vision, and he shrinks himself into a poor witless elf.
 He doesn’t do this because he can’t appreciate or describe Nature, or because he sees himself as a small idiot (or a mythical hallucination).
 Rather, he closes down the possibility of a grand vision of Nature because he understands that such a vision is a type of illusion, a type of dreaming which aggrandizes the ego at the expense of the power and immensity of the universe.
 It may seem like he’s denigrating his powers in the poem, but I would argue that he’s getting closer to what our powers really are: very little in the larger scheme of things.
+It takes a great poet to give us this humbling message while yet allowing us to retain a heightened vision of Nature’s mystery.

-In this sense, Keats is like the epic figure from “A Whiter Shade of Pale,” which I analyze in The Epic Heroine, in Existential & Then Some: The Mermaid.
+In this sense, Keats is like the epic figure from the extended version of “A Whiter Shade of Pale,” which I analyze in The Epic Heroine (in Existential & Then Some: The Mermaid).
 The heroine’s would-be seducer implies that she’s been around the block when he says, “You must be the mermaid / who took Neptune for a ride.”
-The epic heroine doesn’t respond to this crass advance, but instead makes a bigger point about her — and anyone’s — inability to control the greater forces of Nature, represented by Neptune: she “smiles at [him] so sadly / that [his] anger straightway died.
+She doesn’t respond to his crass advance, but instead makes a bigger point about the inability to control the greater forces of Nature, represented by Neptune: she “smiles at [him] so sadly / that [his] anger straightway died.”

 Keats’ ability to pare his vision to fit nature, rather than pare nature to fit his vision, is related to two concepts which he talks about in his letters: 1. the chameleon poet, who has no fixed self but instead identifies with his subject matter, and 2. negative capability, a psychological mode of openness that prizes experience over reason, the phenomenological over the empirical.
 This allows Keats to remain open to “Beauty,” which can’t be boiled down to “fact and reason”: